Can't Stop Dancin' (Becky G song)

 "Can't Stop Dancin'" is a song by American singer Becky G. An accompanying music video was released onto Gomez's official Vevo account on December 3, 2014.
-A remix featuring Colombian singer J Balvin was released on March 3, 2015.
+A remix by producer A.C. was released on February 12, 2015, followed by a remix featuring Colombian singer J Balvin, released on March 3.

 Background and release

 "Can't Stop Dancin'" was released for retail via digital distribution, on November 4, 2014.
-The lyric video for the song was also uploaded to YouTube and VEVO, on the same day of its release, with cameo appearance by American singer Katy Perry.
+The lyric video for the song was also uploaded to YouTube and VEVO, on the same day of its release, with a cameo appearance by American singer Katy Perry, as it consists of behind-the-scenes footage of Gomez while she was the opening act for Perry's Prismatic World Tour.

 Composition

 "Can't Stop Dancin'" is written in the key of G minor and rides a moderate half-time groove of 100 beats per minute.
 While the melody follows the sequence Gm - E♭ - B♭ as its chord progression, Gomez's vocals span from the low tone of F3 to the high tone of B♭4.

 Music video

-The video was released on December 2, 2014 via VEVO, being uploaded to YouTube the following day.
+The video was released on December 2, 2014, via VEVO, being uploaded to YouTube the following day.
+It has over 212 million views as of September 2024.

 The visual sees Gomez arriving at a club with her friends and later doing a choreographed dance with two male dancers.
 These scenes are spliced with shots of her outside of several places, such as a house and some stairs.
 Gomez also performs the song in front of a light-cyan wall as well as inside a room with a bed, a chair, and a TV.

-The video has over 200 million views as of May 2022.